Xyclade/MachineLearning/Readme.md

 <img src="./Images/PCA_Normalised.png" width="400px" />

-We see now that even though the data of the DJI ranges between 0.8 and 1.8 where as our new feature ranges between -0.5 and 0.5, the trend lines correspond quite well.
+We see now that even though the data of the DJI ranges between 0.8 and 1.8 whereas our new feature ranges between -0.5 and 0.5, the trend lines correspond quite well.
 With this example, and the explanation of [PCA](#principal-components-analysis-pca) in the general section you should now be able to use PCA and apply it your own data.

-###Using Support Vector Machines
+###Using Support Vector Machines (SVM's)

 In this example we will work through several small cases where a Support Vector Machine (SVM) will outperform other classifying algorithms such as [KNN](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
 This approach is different from the former examples, but will help you understand how and when to use SVM's more easily.